jihghong/demo-driven/README.md

 ddrun hello
 ```

-This runs `demo/hello.py` and compares its output against `demo/hello.txt`.
+This runs `demo/hello.py` or `demo/hello.ipynb` and compares the output against `demo/hello.py.txt` or `demo/hello.ipynb.txt`.

-If `demo/hello.txt` does not exist, it will be created with the current output.
+If the corresponding `.txt` file does not exist, it will be created with the current output.
 If the output has changed since the last run:
-- The old `hello.txt` will be renamed to `hello.txt.old`
+- The old `.txt` file will be renamed to `.txt.old` (e.g., `hello.py.txt.old`)
-- A visual diff will be generated and saved as `hello.html` for you to review in a browser
+- A visual diff will be generated and saved as `.html` for you to review in a browser

 ### Accept new output